National Basketball League (Canada)

 The National Basketball League was a professional basketball league based in Canada that lasted only one and a half seasons in 1993 and 1994.
-It rose from the ashes of the World Basketball League which folded after the 1992 season, which had teams in various Canadian and American cities; the new league combined several former WBL teams based in Canada and new franchises.
-The NBL's first game was played on May 1, 1993 when the Cape Breton Breakers visited the Halifax Windjammers.
-The Breakers won the regular season championship with a 30-16 record, but they lost the championship finals to Saskatoon three games to one.
+It rose from the ashes of the World Basketball League (WBL), which folded after the 1992 season, and had teams in various Canadian and American cities; the new league combined several former WBL teams based in Canada and new franchises.
+The NBL's first game was played on May 1, 1993, when the Cape Breton Breakers visited the Halifax Windjammers.
+The Breakers won the regular season championship with a 30–16 record, but lost the championship finals to Saskatoon three games to one.

-During the 1994 season there were rumours that the Cape Breton team was going to move to Saint John in mid-season, which never happened before the league folded on July 9, 1994.
-Halifax, which finished last in 1993, was in first place at the time the league had folded.
+During the 1994 season there were rumours that the Cape Breton team was going to move to Saint John mid-season, which never happened before the league folded on July 9, 1994.
+Halifax, which finished last in 1993, was in first place at the time the league folded.

-The league's president was Sam Katz and the commissioner was Tom Nissalke.
+The league's president was Sam Katz and its commissioner was Tom Nissalke.